 Want to be a pilot?

-One of the best parts about being a pilot is you are not stuck behind a desk doing the same old thing day after day!
-As a helicopter Pilot your options are many.
-New opportunities are presenting themselves on almost a daily basis utilizing the unique capabilities helicopters offer.
-Each job comes with a new set of missions and challenges that will not only test your skills but help you acquire new knowledge and insight which will aid in your development and progression as a professional pilot.
+As a pilot, you will never be stuck behind a desk doing the same old thing day after day!
+There are many exciting careers paths available to you.
+Each job comes with a new set of missions and challenges that will not only test your skills but help you to acquire the knowledge and insight necessary for a successful career.

 Police Helicopter Pilots operate under stressful situations, since they respond to 911 calls and civilians in distress.
 They are often called to hover over busy highways, crime scenes, and called in for backup to protect America’s borders from groups that oppose America’s freedoms.